Loading Japan E-cookbook

 Sashimi

 Just like sushi, diners can enjoy dozens of varieties of sashimi.
 Some of the most common and popular varieties are maguro and other tuna varieties, salmon, mackerel, and sea bream.
 You can also try clams, uni, or sea urchin, and salmon roe.
-Find out what fish and seafood you like the best by ordering a variety.
+Sashimi vs. Nigiri: What Are the Differences?

 Sashimi and nigiri are both Japanese preparations of raw fish and seafood, but there are a few differences.